VivianBrandenburg/qtools/README.md

 - numpy==1.21.2

+## Download data
+The data in this repository are enough to test everything described here (training a model, simulating data, calculating attribution scores, exploring data with dashboard).
+If you are interested in more training results and trained models, download the data from figshare with doi:[10.6084/m9.figshare.27263556] and replace `\models` with the downloaded file.

 # Training a siamese or quartet model

 ## Prepare quartets and distances

 You need several files for quartet learning, siamese leanring and the combined quartet-siames learning .
 Start by creating a Bio.Phylo.Newick.Tree object with your training species